 Whether an error is present in the network can be checked with this function through the engineering tool connected to the CPU module.

-(1) How to use (When GX Works2 is used)
+(1) How to use

 The following steps are based on the assumption that the used engineering tool is GX Works2.